July 28, 2023

-- In the modern world, people, especially employees, are bounded by contracts to prevent them from abruptly leaving their job.
-As directed by the federal board of revenue, 7.5% of tax is to be withheld on the stage of execution of contracts by a tax filer.
+- In the modern world, people, especially employees, are bound by contracts to prevent them from abruptly leaving their jobs.
+As directed by the Federal Board of Revenue, 7.5% of tax is to be withheld on the stage of execution of contracts by a tax filer.
 On the other hand, a 15% tax is to be withheld when a non-tax filer executes a contract.

 Taxes on Services

 - The government does not impose taxes and property and goods only.
 It also applies several taxes on the services that one sells.
 For example, not everybody is a merchant or a trader.
 Some people offer services such as repairing, painting, nursing, etc., in exchange for money.
 FBR has also applied tax on it.
 Tax filers must pay only 10% tax, while inactive taxpayers or non-tax filers must pay 20% tax.